Population and statistical information

 Various data is contained here relating to Watford such as population, house prices, the housing trajectory containing numbers of housing completions, the five year housing assessment, crime and unemployment figures.
 More information can be found in Watford's Monitoring Reports, produced annually.
 Further data from the 2011 Census can be found on the Office for National Statistics (ONS) website and Hertfordshire's Local Information Service website.
 Links to these and other useful sources of information can be found in the 'Related pages' and 'External links' panels below at the bottom of the page.

-Five Year Housing supply assessment as at 31 March 2013
+Summary of Five Year Housing Supply Assessment as at 31 March 2014

 The National Planning Policy Framework (NPPF) was published on 27 March 2012 and came into force with immediate effect, superseding previous guidance such as Planning Policy Statement 3.
 There remains a requirement to assess and demonstrate a five year housing supply.

 The method used for assessing when deliverability of each permission or site is likely to come forward is based on the criteria contained in Paragraph 47 of the NPPF, taking into account such factors as whether the development has started, whether planning permissions are full or outline and when they will expire, discussions with Development Control or developers on progress or when/if likely to proceed.
 Monitoring data also shows that, historically, non-implementation rates, known as slippage, of planning applications has been very low.
-As Watford does not have a record of persistent under-delivery of housing, there is a requirement for a buffer of 5% rather than 20%.
+As Watford does not have a record of persistent under-delivery of housing, (the average delivered over the last eight years of the plan period is 421 p.a. - see housing trajectory graph and table) there is a requirement for a buffer of 5% rather than 20%.
+Additionally, Watford has a high incidence of windfall delivery (a conservative allowance has been made within the housing trajectory from year 6 onwards of 64 units per annum) but no windfall allowance has been included within the five year assessment to avoid any possibility of double-counting.

-The first year of the trajectory period, looking forward is 2013/14, and the expected number of dwellings likely to be completed has been identified as 287, the majority of which are developments already under construction.
+The first year of the trajectory period, looking forward is 2014/15, and the expected number of dwellings likely to be completed has been identified as 232, the majority of which are developments under construction.

 The five year assessment has been calculated against the target contained in our Core Strategy, adopted 20 January 2013, as follows: